Fr0stbyteR/faust2webaudio/README.md

 npm run dist
 ```

-If you don't want to build ths minified js for testing purpose:
+If you don't want to build the minified js for testing purpose:
 ```bash
 npm run build
 ```